THE KINGDOM AGE

 - Next Christ and His army of saints and angels will descend and destroy the armies of Antichrist.

 There will be an outpouring of the Holy Spirit prior to this, in the midst of great trouble.
-Out from this revival will come the two witnesses.
+Out from this revival will come the two witnesses of Revelation chapter 11.

 Suddenly Christ shall appear with His saints, and the end of the Church Age will be here, to be followed by the Kingdom Age.

-Most of us Christians in America at this time are soft, indulgent toward our children.
+Most of us Christians in America at this time are soft and indulgent toward our children.
 We have been given a short period of time to prepare ourselves for the Divine judgment that already has come upon our country.

 As I said, when the trouble comes, there will be an outpouring of God’s Spirit.
 The accompanying suffering will not be an easy time for our flesh, but it will help us prepare ourselves for our Lord’s coming.